kyv/stream2db/README.markdown

     --db INDEX|DB            Name of the index (elastic) or database (mongo) where data is written --type TYPE|COLLECTION   Mapping type (elastic) or collection (mongo).
     --id ID                  Specify a field to be used as _id.
-If hash is specified the object hash will be used --uris URIS              Space seperated list of urls to stream --host HOST              Host to stream to.
+If hash is specified the object hash will be used --uris URIS              Space separated list of urls to stream --host HOST              Host to stream to.
 Default is localhost --port PORT              Port to stream to.
-Defaults to 9500 (elastic) or 27017 (mongo) --help                   Print this usage guide.
+Defaults to 9500 (elastic) or 27017 (mongo) --converter JAVASCRIPT MODULE   Pass data trough some predefined conversion function --help                   Print this usage guide.

 ## Debugging

 The `--verbose` flag triggers debugging mode of the DB driver.
 En elasticsearch this is set to `log: trace`.
 The mongo driver allows for configuration by way of [variables in the enviornment](https://automattic.github.io/monk/docs/Debugging.html).

+## conversion

+You can add arbitrary data conversion using by exporting a default function from some file in the `converters` directory and passing the name of that file with the option `--converter`.
+A conversion to OCDS has been added as an example.
+To use it you would add `--converter ocds` to your commandline.

 ## Notes

-As we are targeting local data managment, we have not yet added DB authorization.
+As we are targeting local data management, we have not yet added DB authorization.
 This will get added to the parameters.

 ## Cleanup